Quagga mussel

-The quagga mussel (Dreissena rostriformis, also known as Dreissena bugensis or Dreissena rostriformis bugensis) is a species (or subspecies) of freshwater mussel, an aquatic bivalve mollusk in the family Dreissenidae.
+The quagga mussel (Dreissena bugensis) is a species (or subspecies) of freshwater mussel, an aquatic bivalve mollusk in the family Dreissenidae.
 It has an average lifespan of 3 to 5 years.

-The species is indigenous to the Dnieper River drainage of Ukraine, and is named after the quagga, an extinct subspecies of African zebra, possibly because, like the quagga, its stripes fade out towards the ventral side.
+The species is indigenous to the Dnipro River drainage of Ukraine, and is named after the quagga, an extinct subspecies of African zebra, possibly because, like the quagga, its stripes fade out towards the ventral side.

-The invasive quagga mussel is currently of major concern as it spreads in the rivers and lakes of Europe and also in the Great Lakes of North America where it was brought to by overseas shippers that use the Saint Lawrence Seaway.
+The invasive quagga mussel is currently of major concern as it spreads in the rivers and lakes of Europe and also in the Great Lakes of North America where it was brought by overseas shippers that use the Saint Lawrence Seaway.

 Appearance

 The quagga mussel shell is generally black, yellow, and/or zig-zagged.
 However, a large range of shell morphologies is seen, including a distinct morph in Lake Erie that is pale or completely white.
 The shell has a rounded carina and a convex ventral side.

 The quagga mussel resembles the zebra mussel, just as its namesake (quagga) resembles the zebra.
 The quagga mussel shell can be distinguished from the zebra mussel shell because it is paler toward the end of the hinge.
 It is also slightly larger than the zebra mussel, about 20 mm wide, roughly about the size of an adult human's thumbnail.